hypervel/hypervel.org/docs/docs/blade.md

 ### Dynamic Components

 Sometimes you may need to render a component but not know which component should be rendered until runtime.
-In this situation, you may use Laravel Hyperf's built-in `dynamic-component` component to render the component based on a runtime value or variable:
+In this situation, you may use Hypervel's built-in `dynamic-component` component to render the component based on a runtime value or variable:

 ```html
 // $componentName = "secondary-button";